 The obvious weakness here is something that Molden can’t control.
-He is undersized and is unlikely to be an option to play on the boundary.
-I wouldn’t rule it out due to his football IQ and overall competitiveness, but NFL teams will likely see Molden as a nickel CB due to his size limitations.
+He is undersized and some NFL teams won’t consider him capable of playing on the boundary.
+I wouldn’t rule it out due to his football IQ and overall competitiveness, but some teams will see Molden as a nickel cornerback due to his size limitations.
 That doesn’t mean he isn’t versatile.
 You can move Molden around the secondary and use him as a “match” type weapon, just like Washington did.

 He also lacks great length, which could be an issue at the catch point.
 There will be instances in the NFL where his body can’t make the plays that his mind does.

 Does he fit the Titans?